siggame/Cerveau/README.md

 ## Requirements

-Node v4.3.1 is the officially supported version of node for this project, though Node V4.2.x should work as well.
-Cerveau is not thoroughly tested on Node v5, and we do not recommend it.
+Node v6.4.0 is the supported version. may run on older/newer versions, but we do not support them officially.

 ## How to Run